100x65b1111000/nvim/README.md

 A clean, blazingly fast and heavily tweaked neovim setup focused on productivity and performance.

 > [!note]
+> This neovim setup is heavily modified to my liking and my workflow.
+However, everything is pretty straightforward and clean, so you won't be having any trouble in tinkering with the setup to suit it to your needs.
-> The setup's being actively developed and functional. while i strive for stability, some areas might undergo rapid changes or refactoring as improvements are made. i'll try to do my best to address any encountered issues.
+> The setup's being actively developed and functional.
+While I strive for stability, some areas might undergo rapid changes or refactoring as improvements are made.
-> if you encounter any problems or bugs, please raise an issue; i'll try to fix them as soon as possible. prs are more than welcome!
+> If you encounter any problems or bugs, please raise an issue; I'll try to fix them as soon as possible.
+PR's are more than welcome!

 > ⚡ **Startup time:** \~20ms